Accelerometer Experiments Clarify Einstein’s Gravity Theory

 Math and Misdirection

 When we hold and then release an apple or ball near the surface of the earth, why does it appear to fall at 1 g?
 A 20th century physics student might answer: “because it follows a geodesic curve”.
 In fact, a geodesic path is a straight line through stretching 4D spacetime, as Prof Thorne’s inertial cliff diver can see.
 But unless one is reminded about the acceleration of the earth’s surface instead of the apple, the fictitious force illusion, and how meters stretch, one can’t really understand the lesson.
-In fact, characterizing the ball’s path as any curve tends to obscure Thorne’s elegant point; mask the local changes in scale that govern the acceleration of a massive body’s surface; and obscure Einstein’s fundamental insight into how space stretches.
+In fact, characterizing the ball’s path as any curve tends to obscure Thorne’s elegant point — masking the local changes in scale that govern the acceleration of a massive body’s surface, and obscuring Einstein’s fundamental insight into how space stretches.

 So when a student steeped in 4D symbolic math answers “the apple falls because it’s following a geodesic” instead of “it appears to fall because you, the observer, are being pushed upward,” those hard-earned 4D math lessons are leading away from the real answer.